 - Active - Do Not Bill: Not billed during billing runs, but charges still build up.
 These can be carried forward or billed manually.

-Set this date when dropping or reinstating a number.
-It controls when recurring and usage charges start or stop.
+The exact behaviour of each status is customisable.
+Set the Dropped / Reinstated Date when dropping or reinstating a number to control when recurring and usage charges start or stop.
 See dropping and reinstating numbers for details.

 Date Sold